Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Results

-In the upper panel of Fig.~\ref{fig:C6_coeff}, open blue diamonds show the $\widetilde{C}_6$ coefficients calculated using Eq.~\eqref{eq:c6-ss} in which both the energies in the denominator and the one-electron orbitals in the reduced matrix elements are calculated using the model potential~\eqref{eq:modelPot}.
-The parameters in this model potential are adjusted from those listed in Ref.~\cite{Millen11} to match the experimental energy denominators.
+In Fig.~\ref{fig:C6_coeff_ss}, open blue diamonds show the $\widetilde{C}_6$ coefficients calculated using Eq.~\eqref{eq:c6-ss} in which both the energy denominator and the one-electron orbitals in the reduced matrix elements are calculated using the model potential~\eqref{eq:modelPot}.
+The parameters in this model potential are adjusted from those listed in Ref.~\cite{Millen11} to \ttcl{better } match the experimental energy denominators.
 This curve matches the data reported in Ref.~\cite{VaiJonPot12} well (open red circles) for all $n$ quoted in~\cite{VaiJonPot12}.
-However, around $n\approx 12$, the $\widetilde{C}_6$ coefficients become extremely large due to almost vanishing energy denominator.
+However, around $n\approx 12$, the $\widetilde{C}_6$ coefficients become extremely large due to \ttcl{an } almost vanishing energy denominator.
 Keeping in mind that the energies used in generating this set of $\widetilde{C}_6$ were calculated from the model potential~\eqref{eq:modelPot}, we find that the fitted potential has the pathological behavior at these low-$n$ such that the energy denominator flips sign going from $n=12$ to 11.
-This results in the unphysical resonance-like peak at $n=12$.
-A side effect of this is to overestimate the $\widetilde{C}_6$ coefficients around $n\lesssim 20$ due to the large contribution from $n=12$ intermediate state to the $\widetilde{C}_6$ coefficients of the nearby states.
-On the other hand, replacing the numerically calculated energies in the denominator of~\eqref{eq:c6-ss} by experimental values~\cite{Esherick77,BeiLucTim82,SanNav10} results in the solid black points, which while matching the other two sets of data well at high $n$, keeps monotonically decreasing for $n$ below 20 in accordance with the $n^{11}$ scaling.
+This results in an unphysical peak at $n=12$.
+A side effect of this is the overestimation of the $\widetilde{C}_6$ coefficients for $n$ up to around $25$ due to the large contribution from $n=12$ intermediate state to the $\widetilde{C}_6$ coefficients of the nearby states.

+On the other hand, replacing the numerically calculated energies in the denominator of~\eqref{eq:c6-ss} by experimental values~ \ttcl{\mbox{\cite{Esherick77, BeiLucTim82, SanNav10} }} results in the solid black points.
+While matching the other two sets of data well at high $n$, these keep monotonically decreasing for $n$ below 20 due to the existence of a soft core.
+We display error bars indicating the propagated uncertainties in the calculated $\widetilde{C}_6$ coefficients in the range $n\le 20$ where reported experimental data in Ref.~\cite{SanNav10} also includes the uncertainties.
+Although these error estimates do not account for errors in the matrix elements incurred using a model potential as discussed in~\ref{subsec:mod-pot}, they show that the uncertainties which stem from the energy denominators are very small.